dasch-swiss/0829-kwa-app/docs/design specification/1. phase - findbuch/README.md

 ### .2 Search form

 - From the search form a sparql query is generated
-- One functionality of the search form is that the search results can be queried
+- One functionality of the search form is that a link can be generated that saves the current chosen filters and values etc, so that the search can be reperformed

 ### .2.1 filter criteria